 The genset requires an adequate fuel supply to operate correctly at full load.
 The length of the fuel supply pipe from the gas service entrance to the genset must be known to determine the correct fuel pipe size.
-Refer to Table 3-1 to find the fuel supply requirement for your genset.
-Pipe must be minimum of schedule 40 subject to the authority having jurisdiction.

 Natural Gas Supply Line Size